Munich International School welcomes applications from all parents who support the School's mission and values.

 If admission is granted, parents/guardians will be notified via an acceptance letter.
 The School Contract for the pertinent school year will be enclosed with this letter.
 This contract must be signed by all respective parent(s)/guardian(s) and returned to the School.

-Payment of the initial Entrance and Registration Fees is due once the School Contract has been finalized and before entrance.
-Invoices will be addressed to individuals or groups as identified in the School Contract or Confirmation of Payment Form and issued shortly thereafter.
+Payment of Registration Fee is due once the School Contract has been finalised and before entrance.
+Invoices will be issued at a later date.

-Financial assistance is available to eligible families.
-Please see details about our Student Fee Reduction Programme below.
+A School Fee Reduction Programme is available to eligible families.
+Please see details below.

 Parents and/or guardians are invited to submit an application form together with any relevant forms and documentation.